 To learn more about how to give your rabbit a healthy diet, visit Rabbit Diet 101.

 GI Stasis can also be caused by any number of other illnesses and injuries.
 Pain or distress from other disorders can end up causing the rabbit’s digestive system to slow down, which snowballs into a serious case of gastrointestinal stasis as particles get impacted in the stomach and intestines.

 If you have a rabbit who frequently requires medical attention because of GI Stasis, they may have an underlying health condition that needs to be diagnosed.
-Conditions such as overgrown teeth, urinary tract infections (UTI’s), or even a buildup of gas can be causes of GI Stasis and will need to be addressed to help prevent GI Stasis in the future.
+Conditions such as overgrown teeth, urinary tract infections (UTI’s), liver disease, kidney disease or even a buildup of gas can be causes of GI Stasis and will need to be addressed to help prevent GI Stasis in the future.